 You could always ask people you know to read your work and see whether it’s worth publishing.
 But remember, friends and colleagues may well praise you for your writing but they also have an emotional connection to you and will want to encourage and please you.
 Publishers have no such connection and will be far more selective about what they choose.

-Of course, just because you’ve sent your pride and joy off to a publisher doesn’t mean they will think it’s any good, or that it’s the right topical subject (yes, there are trends on subjects – do your homework).
+And remember, just because you’ve sent your pride and joy off to a publisher doesn’t mean they will think it’s any good, or that it’s the right topical subject (yes, there are trends on subjects – do your homework).

 You can expect rejections.
 All the best writers got them, Stephen King and J.K.
 Rowling included!
 But they will often include a few encouraging words with their rejection letter or email.
 Take it on the chin and take it seriously and take their advice if they give it.